cessda/coordinate-portal/README.md

 ## Project Structure

 This project follows a best practice structure for React+Redux applications.
-See Redux documentation for an explanation on [actions](https://redux.js.org/basics/actions) and [reducers](https://redux.js.org/basics/reducers).
+See the Redux documentation for an explanation on [actions](https://redux.js.org/basics/actions) and [reducers](https://redux.js.org/basics/reducers).

 ```bash
 <ROOT>